-The provisions of the ASU are effective starting on March 12, 2020; however, they will only be available until December 31, 2022, when the reference rate replacement activity is expected to be completed.
-The Company may apply the provisions of the ASU as of the beginning of a reporting period when the elections are made, or prospectively from the date within an interim period that includes or is subsequent to March 12, 2020.
-The Company currently has outstanding loans and finance lease obligations referencing LIBOR totaling approximately US\$325 million that would be affected by the provisions of this ASU.
+The ASU was effective starting on March 12, 2020, and is available to be adopted on a prospective basis no later than December 31, 2022, when the reference rate replacement activity is expected to be completed.
+The Company currently has outstanding loans referencing LIBOR, that were not impacted by the administrator of LIBOR ceasing publication of one week and two month USD LIBOR rates, totaling US\$572 million that would be affected by the provisions of this ASU.
+The Company also has a revolving credit facility and an accounts receivable securitization program that reference LIBOR (See Note 15 - Debt).
+The Company had no outstanding borrowing under these credit facilities as at December 31, 2021.
+The Company has fallback language to allow for the succession of a clearly defined alternative reference rate within the contracts that reference LIBOR.
 The Company is evaluating the effects that the adoption of the ASU will have on its Consolidated Financial Statements and related disclosures, and whether it will elect to apply any of the optional expedients and exceptions provided in the ASU.